PatrickKyei/exception/_posts/2022-08-26-tips-from-the-great-life-agreements.md

 ---
-title: Tips From The Great Life Agreements
+title: Tips From General Life Truths
 author: unknown
 date: 2022-08-16 15:30:00 +00
 categories: [Life, Truth]
 tags: [truth, life, tips]     # TAG names should always be lowercase
 ---

-## 1. Be Impeccable With Your Word Speak with integrity
+## 1. Be Impeccable With Your Word

+Speak with integrity.
 Say only what you mean.
 Avoid using the word to speak against yourself or to gossip about others.
 Use the power of your word in the direction of truth and love.

-## 2. Don't Take Anything Personally Nothing others do is because of you
+## 2. Don't Take Anything Personally

+ Nothing others do is because of you.
 What others say and do is a projection of their own reality, their own dream.
 When you are immune to the opinions and actions of others, you won't be the victim of needless suffering.

 ## 3. Don't Make Assumptions